Public transport in Athens: Line 2

 Line 2 (the Red Line) runs from Anthoupoli station to Elliniko station with a total number of stations being 20 and covers a distance of 17.5 km (10.9 mi).[116]
 The line connects the western suburbs of Athens with the southeast suburbs, passing through the center of Athens.
 The Red line has transfer connections with the Green (line 1) at Attiki and Omonia Square stations.
 There are also transfer connections with the Blue (line 3) at the Syntagma Square station and with the Tram at Syntagma Square, Syngrou-Fix station and Neos Kosmos station.
 There is a planned expansion of this line from Anthoupoli to Ilion, and the estimated completion date is 2028.

 Line 3

 Line 3 (the Blue Line) runs from the western suburbs, namely the Dimotiko Theatro metro station, through the central Monastiraki and Syntagma stations to Doukissis Plakentias avenue in the northeastern suburb of Halandri, covering a distance of 23 stations and 16 km, then ascending to ground level and reaching Eleftherios Venizelos International Airport with a total of 27 stations, using the Suburban Railway infrastructure and extending its length to 39 km.
 The spring 2007 extension from Monastiraki westwards, to Egaleo, connected some of the main night life hubs of the city, namely the ones of Gazi (Kerameikos station) with Psirri (Monastiraki station) and the city centre (Syntagma station).
 The line extension westwards towards Piraeus was completed in 2022.

+Line 2 & 3 track replacement works and 5G installation

+The tracks of these aging metro lines have never been replaced since their openings over 25 years ago.
+32 km of tracks across the two lines are undergoing replacement efforts, with expected completion in late 2026.
+Alongside track replacement works, 5G network installation in some stations have also been started.

+During these works, affected stations will close earlier, usually Sunday to Thursday around 21:40 EEST/EET depending on the exact station.
+Passenger informations of line closures will also be displayed at the majority of STASY stations as well as within buses and some bus stops before and during the works.
+Some of these bus replacement services bring alongside new temporary stops.

+Here are the sections that are being affected.